les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-10-13-comment-cartographier-les-user-stories-de-la-mauvaise-maniere.markdown

 When Lisa Crispin’s team got an opportunity to put the story mapping ideas she picked up from Jeff Patton into practice, they excitedly rushed into it and missed a few steps.
 Find out what happened, what didn't happen, and what they learned from it all.

 Lorsque l'équipe de Lisa Crispin a eu l'opportunité de mettre en pratique l'idée de cartographie des user stories qu'elle avait emprunté de Jeff Patton, l'équipe s'est ruée dessus avec excitation et a raté quelques étapes.
-Vous allez découvrir ce qu'il s'est passé, ce qu'il ne s'est pas passé, et ce qu'elle en a appris.
+Vous allez découvrir ce qui s'est passé, ce qui ne s'est pas passé, et ce qu'elle en a appris.

 During the past few years, I’ve participated in a couple of workshops and talks by Jeff Patton where I learned about [story mapping](http://www.agileproductdesign.com/blog/the new backlog.html).
 This is a hands-on way to model a theme or project and slice it into user stories.
 Jeff first wrote about it in a January 2005 Better Software article, “[How You Slice It.](http://www.stickyminds.com/articles/magfeature/its-all-how-you-slice-it)”